30% OFF Tempcover fee in our app

 If you’re involved in an accident that’s not your fault, the other person’s insurer will pay any compensation you’re owed directly to you.
 This might include compensation for vehicle damage or personal injury claims.

 If you choose third-party insurance and you get into an accident, any costs or damage to the car you’re driving will not be covered.
-Because of this, third-party car insurance is best for drivers whose circumstances mean that comprehensive cover is out of reach or too expensive.
+Because of this, third party cover is more suitable for customers who are looking for minimal cover only.

 If you’re in an accident that’s not your fault, you can claim compensation from the other person’s insurance provider.
 This can be for vehicle damages or personal injury.
 Because you won’t be able to claim for repairs from your own insurance provider, your no-claims bonus won’t be affected.

 This level of cover exists to protect other drivers.
-If you’re responsible for an accident and your insurance policy is third-party only, you shouldn’t expect to walk away with much compensation.
+If you’re responsible for an accident and your insurance policy is third-party only, there is no protection offered to you or your vehicle..

 Does third-party insurance cover personal injury?